 A History of the NIST CSF

-The first NIST Cybersecurity Framework, v1.0, was published in February 2014, after a year in development.
+The first NIST Cybersecurity Framework, Version 1.0, was published in February 2014, after a year in development.
 Created by a collaboration of industry, academic, and government stakeholders, the first version of the CSF primarily targeted organizations that are part of the United States’ critical infrastructure.

 It Began with an Executive Order to Reduce Cyber Risk

-The rationale was to create a set of standards, guidelines, and practices to help organizations tied to the nation’s financial, energy, healthcare, and other critical systems better protect their information and physical assets from cyber-attacks.
+The rationale was to create a set of practices, standards, and industry guidelines to help organizations tied to the nation’s financial, energy, healthcare, and other critical industry sectors better protect their information and physical assets from cyber-attacks.
 The CSF incorporated voluntary consensus standards and industry best practices consistent with voluntary international standards.

 Built using three layers - the Framework Core, Framework Implementation Tiers, and Profiles - the CSF (formally known as the Framework for Improving Critical Infrastructure Cybersecurity) was most remarkable for its outcomes-based approach to cybersecurity risk management.

 In 2015, the process for updating Cybersecurity Framework got underway, and in December 2017, NIST released the second draft of Framework v1.1.
-The new draft took into account public and private sector feedback received by NIST since v1.0 was published, including hundreds of written comments and conversations with over 1,000 participants at the 2016 and 2017 annual workshops, where CyberSaint’s Founder was also in attendance providing feedback on the CSF.
+The new profile was meant to take into account public and private sector feedback received by NIST since v1.0 was published to improve on cybersecurity standards and industry guidelines.
+This included hundreds of written comments and conversations with over 1,000 participants at the 2016 and 2017 annual workshops, where CyberSaint’s Founder was also in attendance providing feedback on the CSF.
 Two drafts of version 1.1 were also circulated for public comments.

-What’s New In NIST Cybersecurity Framework V 1.1
+What’s New In NIST Cybersecurity Framework Version 1.1

 Four years after Framework v1.0 was introduced, NIST released v1.1.
 The new goal was for Framework v1.1 to not only be flexible enough to be adopted by federal agencies, and state and local governments, but by large and small companies and organizations across all industry sectors.

-The update clarifies, refines, and enhances the Framework - increasing its value and making it easier for even more organizations to use it in managing their cybersecurity risk.
+The update replaced current cybersecurity standards.
+It clarified, refined, and enhanced the Framework - increasing its value and making it easier for even more organizations to use it in managing their cybersecurity risk.
 The NIST Cybersecurity Framework v1.1 is consistent with and builds upon v1.0, and it remains flexible, voluntary, and cost-effective.

 Summary of Updates in NIST Cybersecurity Framework 1.1